 Hamilton received his B.S. in Industrial Technology from Southern Illinois University-Carbondale, M.S. in Industrial Management from Central Missouri State University and M.A. in Organizational Management from George Washington University.

-As Performance Management director, Spiker and her staff work collectively to improve organizational effectiveness to achieve the Lab’s mission and goals.
+As Performance Management director, Aisenbrey and her staff work collectively to improve organizational effectiveness to achieve the Lab’s mission and goals.
 The Performance Management team works to enhance the Laboratory’s Quality Assurance, Contractor Assurance, Learning and Development, Assessments, and Documents and Records.
 Performance Management focuses on ensuring Laboratory compliance, improves training throughout the Laboratory, develops Laboratory-wide awareness for Quality Assurance, and establishes Laboratory performance indicators and metrics to emphasize how we are fulfilling and supporting the DOE mission.

 - Julienne Krennrich, Innovations Partnerships Program Manager

-Julienne Krennrich joined Ames Laboratory as Innovation Partnerships Program manager in June 2018.
+Julienne Krennrich joined Ames National Laboratory as Innovation Partnerships Program manager in June 2018.
 She previously worked for Iowa State University as Assistant Director of the Engineering Research Institute which gave her broad program management experience, including negotiation of complex awards and contracts.
 She also worked extensively with federal and industry partners to advance strategic research and commercialization goals.

 As IPP Manager, Krennrich leads her team in developing, enhancing, and maintaining long-term strategic partnerships with industrial sponsors and partners.
 She also serves as the Laboratory’s Technology Transition Officer, represents the Laboratory at DOE and as part of the National Laboratory Technology Transfer (NLTT) executive group, the Technology Transfer Working Group (TTWG), and the Federal Laboratory Consortium.